Welcome to our ongoing celebration of City Living in Toronto, where we feature urban village amenities across the neighbourhoods we sell in!

 Have you ever been to the Danforth Arts Fair?
 We have!
-Here's a great post: The Danforth East Arts Fair Heralds The Advent of Autumn!
+Here’s a great post about The Danforth East Arts Fair!

-This year’s fair (2018) is extra special!
-It’s the 10th anniversary, and in the past decade it’s become one of the best community arts events in the city, regularly making top-10 lists and endorsed as a “must-see” by BlogTO, The Toronto Star and more. will be running September 15th & 16th, 2018.
+The fair is one of the best community arts events in the city, regularly making top-10 lists and endorsed as a “must-see” by BlogTO, The Toronto Star and more.

 DANFORTH EAST COMMUNITY ASSOCIATION

-East Lynn Park sees a lot of love from the Danforth East Community Association, who care for the park and throw many fantastic events there!
+East Lynn Park sees a lot of love from the Danforth East Community Association, who cares for the park and throws many fantastic events there!

 Membership is just $10, and anyone is welcome as long as you live within DECA’s borders: Main Street (east), Lumsden/Mortimer (north), Monarch Park, (west) and the train tracks (south).
 If you live outside that area, you’re still welcome to become a Friend Of DECA!